+Semester I

+MAT211 Calculus I Four General Education courses

+Semester II

-Semester I MAT211 Calculus I CSC180 or CSC110 Three or four General Education courses Semester II MAT212 Calculus II MAT225 Discrete Mathematics Three General Education courses
+MAT212 Calculus II MAT225 Discrete Mathematics Three General Education courses

 Mathematics Minor - 18-21 crs.

 The mathematics minor consists of six courses.
 All six courses must be at or above the 200 level, and at least two of the courses must be at or above the 300 level.
 (There is one exception: MAT181 may be taken in place of MAT211 for credit toward the minor; however, doing so may restrict your access to some upper-level math courses.)